 Chemical Education Xchange has been developed as a venue to allow for discussion, exchange of ideas and resources, and collaboration among chemistry educators.
 Registered users may download resources, participate in discussions, and contribute unique content.
 The following manuscript types may be submitted.
+Note that comments are mediated and must be approved by ChemEd X admin as appropriate before publication.

 - Laboratory Experiments that have been used with students to investigate chemical phenomena as well as to develop skills with laboratory techniques, equipment, or instrumentation.
+Peer reviewed.
 Notes for instructors and descriptions of hazards should be included in order to allow educators to readily adapt the labs to their teaching objectives and local conditions.

 - Activities that explore chemistry concepts with inquiry-based methods, facilitating active learning in classrooms, labs, and informal settings.
 These activities do not require laboratory equipment or instrumentation.
 They utilize everyday items and/or manipulatives and may be done safely outside of the laboratory.
+Peer reviewed.

 - Conceptual and Data Based Assessment Questions to assess conceptual understanding and skills along with basic content.